 WSI covers the cost of medications and supplies used to treat a condition accepted on an injured employee's claim.
 Coverage includes prescriptions, over-the-counter medications, durable medical equipment (DME) and medical supply items.
-A provider or pharmacy must submit through the Pharmacy Benefit Manager (PBM), as WSI does not provide direct reimbursement.
+A provider or pharmacy must submit these charges through the Pharmacy Benefit Manager (PBM), as WSI does not provide direct reimbursement.
 Below is additional information regarding WSI's pharmacy program.

 WSI's pharmacy plan design incorporates industry standards to ensure point of sale processing of pharmacy charges.
 The main elements include:

 - Supply Limits - Allows 34 days for acute and 60 days for chronic medication

 - WSI may authorize brand medication with documentation of trial and failure or adverse reaction to the generic equivalent

 - An injured employee may request a brand medication but is responsible to pay the cost difference between the generic and brand medication

 WSI reimburses for medications dispensed directly from a provider's medical clinic when billed electronically to our current Pharmacy Benefit Management (PBM) using the current NCPDP pharmacy transaction standard.
 See North Dakota Administrative Code § 92-01-02-45.1(3).
 WSI does not directly reimburse a provider or an injured employee for medications.

-WSI contracts with Envolve Pharmacy Solutions, a national pharmacy benefit management company, to process pharmacy charges.
-This partnership allows access to over 65,000 pharmacies nationwide and has a user-friendly member portal for injured employees to find information on prescriptions.
+WSI contracts with Integrated Pharmacy Management (IPM), a national pharmacy benefit management company, to process pharmacy charges.
+This partnership allows access to over 67,000 pharmacies nationwide and has a user-friendly member portal for injured employees to find information on prescriptions.
 Use the Pharmacy Locator to find a participating pharmacy.
-In the search criteria, use the Group Number 8001.

 To ensure proper processing, use the following: